 Big and Small Tobacco Set to Profit From Emerging Legal Marijuana Trade

-Definitely look to small-cap tobacco companies such as Vector Group (NYSE: VGR) to hop on the train as well as larger companies like Altria Group Inc. (NYSE: MO) and Reynolds American (NYSE: RAI).
-Vector is a solid performer which consistently turns a profit.
-It also pays double digit dividends to its shareholders.
-The company offers 118 combinations of cigarettes branded under the Pyramid, Grand Prix and Eve names.
-VGR has a $1.3 billion market cap and shares are trading at $15.87.
+Look to small-cap tobacco companies such as Vector Group (NYSE: VGR) to hop on the train as well as larger companies like Altria Group Inc. (NYSE: MO) and Reynolds American (NYSE: RAI).